 Bukit Brown is at once a study in the social and cultural history of Singapore and a green oasis in the heart of a densely developed urban environment.
 As a cemetery for pioneering Chinese immigrants from all walks of life beginning in the mid-nineteenth century, Bukit Brown showcases Singapore's origins and connections to regions beyond.
 Physically manifesting the links between southern China and Southeast Asia are the Hokkien and Teochew tomb designs and their inclusion of local Peranakan as well as European features.
 Buried at Bukit Brown are prominent Southeast Asian supporters of China's 1911 Republican Revolution.
 As a World War II battleground and grave site for casualties, including victims of the Japanese occupation (1942–1945), Bukit Brown also serves as a reminder of Singapore's recent past.
-Descendents and others visit Bukit Brown regularly, not only to pay their respects, but to gain a unique insight into Singapore’s heritage and to experience its great natural beauty and diversity at the cemetery.
+Descendants of those interred at the burial ground frequently go to the site alongside other visitors, not only to pay their respects but to gain a unique insight into Singapore’s heritage and to experience the great natural beauty and diversity at the cemetery.

 Since the Watch